 The EWC Directive does not mention any substructures within the EWC apart from the offices of Chair and Select Committee (see also Question 23).
 The EWC is, nonetheless, not limited in its freedom to establish, for example, working groups.
 Such working groups exist in some EWCs and have the task of tackling specific issues, either on a regular basis or ad hoc matters that arise in the course of the functioning of the EWC (for example, the EWC at Gucci).
 Such subgroups present the EWC with reports and possible solutions, and are often equipped to work closely with the company management between the plenary sessions of the EWC.

-These two terms are used in the professional jargon to describe two categories of EWC agreement foreseen in Directive 94/45.
-So-called Article 13 Agreements are EWC agreements concluded on the basis of Article 13 of Directive 94/45.
+These two terms are used in the professional jargon to describe two categories of EWC agreement foreseen in the EWC Recast Directive 2009/38/EC.
+The so-called Article 13 Agreements are EWC agreements concluded on the basis of Article 13 of Directive 94/45/EC.
 This article refers to agreements in force and stipulates that EWC agreements concluded before the deadline for transposition of Directive 94/45 – that is, before 22.09.1996 – will remain valid also after this date.
 Article 13 granted the parties to the EWC agreement much more flexibility in terms of setting the rules of functioning of a EWC/alternative information and consultation procedures.
-After 22.09.1996 no further ‘Article 13 agreements’ could be concluded.
+After 22.09.1996 no further ‘Article 13 agreements’ could be concluded (until the entry into force of the Recast Directive 2009/38/EC).
 Nonetheless, already concluded ‘Article 13 agreements’ can be renegotiated/prolonged on the basis of Article 13 even after 22.09.1996.
-All new agreements establishing an EWC concluded after 22.09.1996 are referred to as ‘Article 6 agreements’, which means the negotiating parties need to respect minimum requirements laid down in Directive 94/45.
+All new agreements establishing an EWC concluded after 22.09.1996 are referred to as ‘Article 6 agreements’, which means the negotiating parties need to respect minimum requirements laid down in the EWC Directive.

 In professional jargon one often hears about German- or French-type EWCs.
 The two terms refer to different compositions of EWC sessions.
 The criterion for distinguishing between them is whether management participates in the sessions of an EWC or not.
 In an EWC of the German type only the employee representatives are allowed to participate in the sessions.
 No delegates of the management are invited nor admitted to such internal EWC sessions.
 This approach stems from the German tradition of industrial relations and is closely related to the concept of the German works council or Betriebsrat, which is exclusively an employee body.